 - No identification of best practices as visual examples for the less experienced team members.

-Many of the newer team members had never had formal training in the learning and development profession, let alone courses in time management, preparation, training delivery, questioning techniques or presentation skills.
+Many of the novice team members had no formal training in the learning and development profession, such as time management, instructor preparation, training delivery, questioning techniques or presentation skills.

 Apparently, the criteria for hiring was a youthful appearance and a reduced billable rate.
-Many had received only “Just-in-time” training, which lacked the basic concepts and foundation necessary for delivering high quality, measurable learning results.
+Many had received only “Just-in-time” training, which lacked the basic concepts and foundation content necessary for delivering high quality training with measurable learning results.

 I was done.
-I was tired of covering up for lackluster performances, accompanied by lackluster preparation and follow-up.
+I was exhausted from the effort of camouflaging team member’s lackluster performances, accompanied by lackluster preparation and follow-up.